 Linville has written and edited textbook articles and chapters for Boynton-Cook, Cengage, and other companies, including two articles for the Sacramento State Student Writing Handbook.
 An updated version of one of these articles, "Real World Writing: What Employers Expect," can be read here.

-Cynthia is a poet whose work has appeared in many publications and several anthologies, and her two poetry collections, The Lost Thing (2012) and Out of Reach (2014), are available from
+Cynthia is a poet whose work has appeared in many publications and several anthologies, and her two poetry collections, The Lost Thing and Out of Reach, are available from

 Cold River Press.
 She has received mini-grants from Poets & Writers to perform her work with musicians.
 One such performance has been archived

-Ms. Linville frequently reads her work in northern California.
-She has been hosting poetry readings in the Sacramento area for many years at venues such as the Crocker Art Museum, the Sacramento Poetry Center, Luna's Cafe, and the Vox art gallery.
+Over the past few decades, Ms. Linville has frequently read her work in northern California and has hosted poetry readings in the Sacramento area at venues such as the Crocker Art Museum, the Sacramento Poetry Center, Luna's Cafe, and the Vox art gallery.

 She served as Poetry Editor for Poetry Now from 2008 - 2011 and served as managing editor of